MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 heroku addons:open papertrail
 ```

+As we're comparing the services below, it's important to remember our kitten app is a bit unique.
+The server is just returning things from memory.
+Most apps aren't going to be able to push 4.5k r/s.
+The genesis of this article was load testing an all-memory app like this, hence my high standards.

+I've written many servers that wouldn't have needed this much load to get meaningful results.

 ## From Localhost

 As a curiosity, we can test our Heroku instance from localhost.
 If you've been following along with our `tiny/big-kittens-in-memory` examples, we could try them on Heroku to see throughput.
-From Asia, I'm able to get 4.5/s on big-kittens, and 24.6/s on tiny kittens.
-That's a *huge* difference from localhost servers (4k/s).
+From Asia, I'm able to get 4.5 r/s on big-kittens, and 24.6 r/s on tiny kittens.
+That's a *huge* difference from localhost servers (4,000 r/s).

 We can also run our Endurance test from localhost.
 Update `endurance.jmx`'s 'User Defined Variables':

     - server -> <your heroku app domain>
     - port -> 80

-Click run, and JMeter will start at ~ 20 requests/second.
+Click run, and JMeter will start at ~20 r/s.
 You'll see literally thousands of log entries, but these are interesting:

 ```
 May 04 02:18:35 protected-reaches-5163 heroku/web.1:  Process running mem=2649M(517.4%)